Jackie Tohn: Career

-In 2007, she appeared in the short films Smile, Discovering The Wheels, The Malibu Myth, The Legend of Donkey-Tail Willie and Catch (where she was shown playing the guitar) which were made during the reality show On the Lot.
+In 2007, she appeared in the short films Smile, Discovering the Wheels, The Malibu Myth, The Legend of Donkey-Tail Willie and Catch (where she was shown playing the guitar) which were made during the reality show On the Lot.

-Tohn was a contestant on season eight of American Idol and made it to the top-34.
-Tohn was also featured on hip-hop artist Gotham Green's single "Been Doin' It".

 In 2009, Tohn appeared on the eighth season of American Idol and made it through to the Hollywood rounds.
 She advanced through the Hollywood rounds, making the Top 36 for season 8 and was in the first group of 12 to perform.
 She performed "A Little Less Conversation" from Elvis Presley during Top 36 (Group 1) under the theme Billboard Hot 100 Hits to Date and was eliminated without advancing to the finals.

 In 2011, she appeared on the songwriting-competition reality show Platinum Hit on the American cable network Bravo as one of 12 aspiring songwriters.
 She reached 7th place.
 In 2013, Tohn appeared on House of Lies.

 In 2016, she was cast in the Netflix series GLOW.

 In 2019, Tohn appeared in Epic Rap Battles of History portraying Joan Rivers in the episode "George Carlin vs Richard Pryor".
 In 2019, Tohn was the host of The Howard Stern Show Sternthology's week-long show of [Wack History Month].
+The same year, Tohn debuted as Courtenay Fortney on The Boys, and later reprised the role on spinoff Gen V in 2023.

 Tohn is a judge on the 2020 Netflix cooking competition show Best Leftovers Ever! alongside Rosemary Shrager and David So.

 In 2021, Tohn co-created and starred in Do, Re & Mi, an animated series produced by Gaumont for Amazon Prime Video.

+On January 15, 2025, Tohn competed on the Season 3 of Celebrity Jeopardy!
+She earned a place in the semifinals with a correct Final Jeopardy! response and smart wager from 3rd place.
+She defeated astrophysicist Neil deGrasse Tyson but lost in the semifinals to eventual winner W. Kamau Bell.
+Tohn's charity cause, PATH, supports global healthcare efforts.